Flossing is an essential part of your dental routine. Knowing how to do it effectively is also important.

 Book a Checkup

 Remember to book a regular checkup so that your dentist can see if your flossing routine is effective.
 They can also demonstrate the correct flossing technique if you are unsure.
 Here at West Coast Dental, we can work around your schedule and help you manage your dental hygiene.
+We have dentists in Van Nuys, Pomona, Torrance, and more.
 Book an appointment with us today!

 American Dental Association — Flossing